xAstroBoy/AstroLoader/README.md

 debug_mode = true
 # Capture all Unity player logs into MelonLoader's logs even if the game disabled them.
 NOTE: Depending on the game or Unity version, these logs can be overly verbose.
 Equivalent to the '--melonloader.captureplayerlogs' launch option
 capture_player_logs = true
+# The maximum Harmony log verbosity to capture into MelonLoader's logs.
+Possible values in verbosity order are: "None", "Error", "Warn", "Info", "Debug", or "IL".
+Equivalent to the '--melonloader.harmonyloglevel' launch option
+harmony_log_level = "Warn"
 # Only use this if the game freezes when trying to quit.
 Equivalent to the '--quitfix' launch option
 force_quit = false
 # Disables the start screen.
 Equivalent to the '--melonloader.disablestartscreen' launch option